swiftlang/swift-evolution/proposals/nnnn-actors.md

   * Allow cross-actor references to actor properties, so long as they are reads (not writes or `inout` references)
   * Added `isolated` parameters, to generalize the previously-special behavior of `self` in an actor and make the semantics of `nonisolated` more clear.
   * Limit `nonisolated(unsafe)` to stored instance properties.
 The prior definition was far too broad.
+  * Clarify that `super` is isolated if `self` is.
+  * Prohibit references to actor-isolated declarations in key paths.
 * Changes in the third pitch:
   * Narrow the proposal down to only support re-entrant actors.
 Capture several potential non-reentrant designs in the Alternatives Considered as possible future extensions.
   * Replaced `@actorIndependent` attribute with a `nonisolated` modifier, which follows the approach of `nonmutating` and ties in better with the "actor isolation" terminology (thank you to Xiaodi Wu for the suggestion).